-In addition to this, students are expected to read one or two articles chosen by the student her-/himself in consultation with the instructor.
+In addition to this, students are expected to read at least one article chosen by the student her-/himself in consultation with the instructor.

 Recommended readings

 King, G., R. O. Keohane, and S. Verba (1992), Designing Social Inquiry.
 Scientific Inference in Qualitative Research.
 Princeton (NJ): Princeton University Press.